People

 Cornell Class of 2017

-When not running really long distances… Connor’s research focused on how birds of open fields (Snow Buntings, Horned Larks) utilize habitat during the non-breeding season.
-His senior thesis was published in the Wilson Journal of Ornithology, and he’s now pursuing a graduate degree at Ohio State.
+When not running really long distances, Connor conducts research focused on how birds of open fields (Snow Buntings, Horned Larks) utilize habitat during the nonbreeding season.
+He’s now pursuing a graduate degree at Ohio State University.
+Connor’s senior thesis was published in the Wilson Journal of Ornithology.

 Liam Berigan